David Mitton

 David Nelson Godfrey Mitton (27 February 1939 – 16 May 2008) was a British director, producer, writer, model maker and special effects technician.
 He was best known for producing and directing the children's television programmes Thomas & Friends and TUGS.
 During the 1960s, he worked with Gerry and Sylvia Anderson as a special effects technician on series such as Thunderbirds, Captain Scarlet and the Mysterons, Joe 90, The Secret Service and UFO.

 Early life

-Mitton was born on 27 February 1939 in Preston, Prestonpans, East Lothian and educated at The Strathallan School in Perthshire.
-On leaving school, he briefly attended art school before joining the Royal Air Force.
+Mitton was born on 27 February 1939 in Preston, Prestonpans, East Lothian and educated at Strathallan School in Perthshire.
+On leaving school, he briefly attended art school before joining the Royal Air Force in 1958.
 He served with the RAF at Christmas Island, and at Honolulu before returning to serve at Southern Region Air Traffic Control, RAF Uxbridge, later he served at RAF Riyan up-country from Aden in what is now Yemen.
 He also served in Cyprus with the air-sea rescue service, and then left the Royal Air Force in 1962.